GeosoftInc/gxpy/docs/GXARCMAP.rst

 ::

-   If an exisiting frame is found delete it
+   If an existing frame is found delete it

 .. autoattribute:: geosoft.gxapi.ARCMAP_LOAD_DELLAYER

 ::

-   If an exisiting layer is found delete it
+   If an existing layer is found delete it

 .. autoattribute:: geosoft.gxapi.ARCMAP_LOAD_EXISTFRAME

 ::

-   If an exisiting frame is found add new layers to it
+   If an existing frame is found add new layers to it

 .. autoattribute:: geosoft.gxapi.ARCMAP_LOAD_COPYLAYER

 ::

-   If an exisiting layer is found make a copy
+   If an existing layer is found make a copy

 .. autoattribute:: geosoft.gxapi.ARCMAP_LOAD_HIDESIBLINGS